I’m definitely in love… with peanut sauce. But not just any peanut sauce, the best ever Thai peanut dipping sauce. Ever!

 A Peanut Dipping Sauce that also happens to be gluten-free and vegan and easy to make and delicious.

 You know, the love where you can’t stop eating it by the spoonful and then when you eat all the spoonfuls you may or may not lick the bowl clean.
 (I didn’t do that.
 Yes, I did.)

-That Peanut Dipping Sauce love that you haven’t really been able to experience for quite some time because it’s hard to find a really good gluten free sauce that actually still tastes like peanut sauce should.
+That Peanut Dipping Sauce kind of love that you haven’t really been able to experience for quite some time because it’s hard to find a really good gluten-free sauce that actually still tastes like peanut sauce should.
 The kind that just tastes so good with a super fresh, veggie-packed salad roll.

 Can we all just be in love with the Best Ever Thai Peanut Dipping Sauce already?